chickenhater52/Python-Dash/README.md

 ## Contributing
 If you can, I would be grateful if you can make pull requests and make this port wayyy better than it is currently.

+If you wanna run it, go to the root of the scripts folder and run python3 main.py